-Choosing a vacation destination that will cater to different generations while juggling with budget constraints can be a tricky feat.
-Whether your children are fresh out of diapers or in the peak of puberty, you’ll love one of these best family vacation destinations tailored to match everybody’s desires.
+Choosing a vacation destination that will cater to different generations can be a tricky task.
+Whether your children are fresh out of diapers or in the peaks of puberty, these best family vacation destinations are tailored to match everybody’s desires.

 But what about the jolly bearded man dressed all in red that the kids (and childish grown-ups) love?
 This is considered his homeland after all.
 At the Santa Claus Village, you may find him sorting mail at the Santa Claus Main Post Office (officially operated by Finland’s national postal service and receiving over half a million letters a year) or tending to his reindeer in the stables.
 Kids can learn all the tricks of Santa’s helpers, from gingerbread baking to toy making, at the Elf workshop.
 Even the biggest of kids would admit that Santa Claus truly exists.

 And the best part is, that Santa welcomes visitors in his village all year round – Lapland is a great destination also on summer time, when you can experience the nightless nights, amazing silence, the rugged beauty and incredibly pure nature of this northern part of Finland.

 Pack a bottle, diapers, and baby’s four wheel drive: the family is going on vacation.
 While the French-speaking and Dutch-speaking clans in Belgium are busy disputing Brussels, head to the full-fledged Flemish city of Ghent.
 You’ll be enchanted by its car-free city center, the largest in Belgium, ideal for visiting either on foot or by bike.